FransFaase/IParse/README.md

 MarkDownC
 ---------

-MarkDownC is a tool for performing [literature programming](https://en.wikipedia.org/wiki/Literate_programming) with MarkDown files like the ones that are supported by GitHub.
+MarkDownC is a tool for performing [literate programming](https://en.wikipedia.org/wiki/Literate_programming) with MarkDown files like the ones that are supported by GitHub.
 The idea is that you give this program a list of MarkDown files with fragments of C code and that the program figures out how to put these fragments together in a single